jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 ### Gain admin access on a NVG589 ([root](https://github.com/bypassrg/att/blob/master/README.md#nvg589))

-I first came across a promising [thread](https://github.com/bypassrg/att#rooting-1) that talks about using software exploits by upgrading or downgrading the NVG firmware to an exploitable version.
+I first encountered a promising [thread](https://github.com/bypassrg/att#rooting-1) about using software exploits by upgrading or downgrading the NVG firmware to an exploitable version.

 The [CVE-2017-14115](https://www.cvedetails.com/cve/CVE-2017-14115/) exploit:

 >The AT&T U-verse 9.2.2h0d83 firmware for the Arris NVG589 and NVG599 devices, when IP Passthrough mode is not used, configures ssh-permanent-enable WAN SSH logins to the remotessh account with the 5SaP9I26 password, which allows remote attackers to access a "Terminal shell v1.0" service, and subsequently obtain unrestricted root privileges, by establishing an SSH session and then entering certain shell metacharacters and BusyBox commands.

-Unrelated, can we talk about how crazy it is that there was a **WAN exposed**, **HARD CODED**, **SSH login** for **ANY** period of time on these devices?
-Oof...
+Unrelated, can we talk about how crazy it is that there was a **WAN exposed**, **HARD-CODED**, **SSH login**?
+Oof.

-I **abruptly** learned that AT&T has patched most of the exploits on modern, internet connected, routers.
-No matter how many times I upgraded or downgraded, I could *not* root my personal NVG589.
+I **abruptly** learned that AT&T patched most of the exploits on modern, internet-connected routers.
+No matter how many times I upgraded or downgraded, I could *not* root my NVG589.

 As I went deeper down the rabbit hole, it seemed like my only option was going to be exploiting the hardware.
 So I bought another NVG589 off of eBay to avoid bricking my only working device.

 ![](/img/bypassing-att-fiber-gateway-Jc6hWUx.png#center)

-When the NVG589 arrived, I plugged it in off-line.
+When the NVG589 arrived, I plugged it in offline.

 Luckily it had older firmware that allowed me to downgrade to version `9.2.2h0d83` and SSH into it with no problems.